ModUDuke/Causal-Inference-Introduction/chapter3.md

 --- type:NormalExercise lang:r aspect_ratio:62.5 xp:50 skills:1 key:796f46ec84
 ## Baseball Ad Campaign: Assessing Confounders
-Now that we have the data merged, let's see if the treatment effect of the Hammer's ad campaign could have been confounded by other factors.
-Use R's correlation command to determine whether the treatment attendance is correlated with temperature, quality of stadium food (on a scale of 1-10), or the rank of the team.
+Now that we have the data merged, let's see if the treatment effect of the Hammer's ad campaign is correlated with and could have been confounded by other factors.

+As a rule of thumb, correlations with an absolute size of less than .3 are said to be very small, between .3 and .7 are said to be medium, and greater than .7 are said to be large.
+Based on this rule of thumb, answer the following questions:

 *** =instructions
-- 1) Find the correlation between `attended` and `temp` in dataframe `Baseball`
+- 1) Is the correlation between `attended` and `temp` in dataframe `Baseball` a) small, b) medium, or c) large?
+Assign "a", "b", or "c" to Solution1.
-- 2) Find the correlation between `attended` and `food` in dataframe `Baseball`
+- 2) Is the correlation between `attended` and `food` in dataframe `Baseball` a) small, b) medium, or c) large?
+Assign "a", "b", or "c" to Solution2.
-- 3) Find the correlation between `attended` and `ranking` in dataframe `Baseball`

 *** =pre_exercise_code